-Due to the nature of PMBT's operations, noise is a contributing factor to public disturbance and surrounding areas.
-The Group ensures compliance with local regulations and takes action to monitor the noise readings.
-As in previous years, noise readings are reported to the Management by the EHS committee on a monthly basis, which were then reported to the Department of Safety and Health (DOSH).
+PMBT's equipment and activities result in noise which may cause disturbance to the public and surrounding areas.
+Therefore, it is a crucial for PMBT's manufacturing plants to monitor and manage noise pollution.
+The Group ensures compliance with local regulations and takes actions to monitor the noise levels.

+Across the years, noise readings are reported to the Management by the EHS committee on a monthly basis, which are then reported to the Department of Safety and Health (DOSH).
 Some of PMBT's initiatives regarding noise pollution include:

-- Turning of machinery when not in use - Providing appropriate PPE, such as earplugs, to workers - Inspecting and auditing project sites regularly cont'o
+- Switching off machinery when not in use - Providing appropriate PPE, such as earplugs, to workers - Inspecting and auditing project sites regularly